ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 > If the setting up of your GitHub Environment was skipped, the `Approval from reviewers?` process is skipped and
 > the CI/CD pipeline will proceed to `Begin process for setting up main infrastructure`.

+> [!CAUTION]
+> Should GitHub Actions not execute the Actions contained within the repository after a fork, you may have to delete
+> the files contained within the `.github/workflows` directory and recommit the files in directory to the repository.

 #### Failed Deployment

 Should the deployment fail, and you need to destroy the infrastructure, you may need to trigger a manual workflow run